LordofTech/darey/README.md

 Postman: Postman:

-For testing API integrations, including SSP and OpenRTB protocol requests.
+It can be used for testing API integrations (for example, SSP and OpenRTB protocol requests).

 OpenTelemetry: OpenTelemetry: